LucaCappelletti94/transpose_dict/README.rst

 Simple python package to transpose python dictionaries.

 Multilevel dictionaries can be viewed as projections of sparse n-dimensional matrices: as such, you can transpose them on any of their axes.

-This package offers a simple function to do that
+This package offers a simple function to do that.

 Installing the transpose dict package
 ------------------------